-Bosnia and Herzegovina: Environmental permit for HPP Buk Bijela annulled1.
-June 2019. / SEE Energy News
+Bosnia and Herzegovina: Environmental permit for HPP Buk Bijela annulled, SEE Energy News

 The Banja Luka District Court issued a verdict which upholds the lawsuit filed by the Aarhus Center in BiH against the decision of the Ministry of Spatial Planning, Construction and Ecology on the issuance of the environmental permit for hydropower plant Buk Bijela.